neurologic/Comparative-Animal-Behavior/understanding-behavior/social-spectrum_cooperation.md

 #### Case Study: Mobbing

-Active predator defenses like mobbing can increase the likelihood that the prey animals will escape.
-However, it can also takes time and energy, increases the likelihood of injury or death, and such a gregarious display can end up attracting more predators.
+Black-headed gulls are a colonial ground-nesting species that group mob potential predators (dive-bombing them, pooping on them, etc).
+Mobbing takes time and energy, increases the likelihood of injury or death, and such a gregarious display can end up attracting more predators.
+So why does mobbing behavior exist (and why in this species)?

-Black-headed gulss are a colonial ground-nesting species that group mob potential predators (dive-bombing them, pooping on them, etc).
 A ***hypothesis*** is that that mobbing potential predators distracts them from finding and therefore predating gull egg nests.

-One ***prediction*** of this hypothesis is that mobbing should force distracted predators to expand more searching effort than they would otherwise.
-Kruuk (1964) observed that mobbed crows cannot look around comfortable for gull nests when they are being mobbed, abd therefore are probably less likely to find them.
+One ***prediction*** of the anti-predator hypothesis is that mobbing should force distracted predators to expend more searching effort than they would otherwise.
+Kruuk (1964) observed that mobbed crows cannot look around comfortable for gull nests when they are being mobbed, and therefore are probably less likely to find them without increasing their effort.

 Another ***prediction*** is that the benefit experienced by mobbing gulls should be directly proportional to the extent that predators are actually mobbed (ie. if the function if mobbing is to reduce egg predation, then mobbing should reduce egg predation).
-Kruuk tested this by placing chicken eggs along a line that spanned from the inside to the outside a gull nesting colony.
+Kruuk also tested this by placing chicken eggs along a line that spanned from the inside to the outside a gull nesting colony.

 :::{figure} /images/mobbing-eggs-chickens.png
 :width: 400